ibm-cloud-docs/discovery-data/connector-sharepoint-onprem-cloud.md

 - You can connect to a SharePoint 2013, 2016, or 2019 on-premises data source.
 - The user ID must have `SiteCollection Administrator` permission and be able to access all of the sites and lists that they want to crawl.
+- The crawler supports Windows New Technology LAN Manager (NTLM) v1 authentication only.
+It does not support NTLM v2 or Security Assertion Markup Language (SAML) authentication.

 ## What you need before you begin
 {: #connector-sharepoint-onprem-cloud-prereqs}